Indonesian Car Brands

 Esemka Logo

-Esemka is the brand under which PT Solo Manufaktur Kreasi vehicles are sold.
-It was named after Sekolah Menengah Kejuruan (abbreviated as SMK) because the students of this educational institution made a great contribution to the development of the Indonesian automobile industry.
+Esemka is the brand under which the cars of PT Solo Manufaktur Kreasi are sold.
+It was named after the Sekolah Menengah Kejuruan School (SMK for short), as the students of this institution have contributed greatly to the development of the Indonesian automotive industry.

-The brand logo symbolizes the pursuit of technological progress because it consists of a gear and two ellipses reminiscent of machine parts.
-The silvery gradient reinforces the association because it looks exactly like a metallic sheen.
-And blackouts and light highlights give the image a visual volume.
-At the same time, the rings’ composition is similar to the human eye, where the cogwheel is the iris, and the small ellipse is the pupil.
-That is, there is another hidden meaning here: a look into the future.
+The brand logo symbolizes the desire for technical progress, as it consists of a gear and two ellipses resembling machine parts.
+The silver gradient reinforces the association, as it resembles a metallic shine.
+The darkening and light highlights give the image a visual volume.
+At the same time, the composition of the rings resembles a human eye, where the gear is the iris and the small ellipse is the pupil.
+So, there is another hidden meaning here: a look into the future.

 Timor